ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ![Map showing the difference between clipped and extent boundaries.](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/practical_geog_and_stats/resolution.PNG?raw=true)

 ### Combining Resolution and Extent
-The extents and resolutios above are combined to produce several different versions of each boundary output, suitable for a range of different uses.
+The extents and resolutions above are combined to produce several different versions of each boundary output, suitable for a range of different uses.

-For analysis the most detailed boundary data available (most freqently BFE) should be used to avoid errors.
+For analysis the most detailed boundary data available (most frequently BFE) should be used to avoid errors.
 This is particularly important when combining or comparing datasets, or when allocating things using boundaries.

 For mapping or visualising your data a more generalised dataset can make outputs easier to interpret and will be quicker to load, improving user experience.